-Ballet Folk of Moscow, later renamed American Festival Ballet, became company in residence at the University of Idaho through a Memorandum of Agreement "MOA" in 1974.
+Ballet Folk of Moscow, later renamed American Festival Ballet, became a company in residence at the University of Idaho through a Memorandum of Agreement "MOA" in 1974.
 The "MOA" was renegotiated in 1990 after a reorganization establishing Festival Dance & Performing Arts Association, Inc. The Agreement was supported with the purpose of obtaining "valuable programs of a high quality, not otherwise available to the University or the community".
-Throughout the many years that Festival Dance has been in residence, it has indeed provided these valuable programs through fruitful partnership which greatly enhances the University of Idaho land grant missions of teaching, and service.
+Throughout the many years that Festival Dance has been in residence, it has indeed provided these valuable programs through a fruitful partnership which greatly enhances the University of Idaho land grant missions of teaching and service.

-Teaching, Benefits and Services to University of Idaho Students
+Teaching, Benefits, and Services to University of Idaho Students

 University Dance Class Instruction